saikotek/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/faq-zimbra/guide.en-gb.md

 To contextualize the Zimbra solution within OVHcloud, it is used for 2 email offers.

-- **MX Plan**: Zimbra is used as part of a technological transition from Outlook Web Access (OWA) webmail to Zimbra webmail for the legacy MX Plan email solution.
+- **MX Plan**: Zimbra is used as part of a technological transition from Outlook Web App (OWA) to Zimbra webmail for the legacy MX Plan email solution.
-- **Zimbra**: Zimbra is appearing in the OVHcloud catalog as a standalone solution with the ["Zimbra Starter" currently in beta] solution (https://labs.ovhcloud.com/en/zimbra-beta/).
+- **Zimbra**: Zimbra is appearing in the OVHcloud catalog as a standalone solution with ["Zimbra Starter" currently in beta](https://labs.ovhcloud.com/en/zimbra-beta/).

 To get a better understanding, the following graphic shows the technologies currently used on each OVHcloud solution.
-Outlook Web Access (OWA) webmail will gradually disappear from the MX Plan solution.
+Outlook Web App (OWA) will gradually disappear from the MX Plan solution.

 ![Zimbra FAQ](images/technology_email.png){.thumbnail .w-600 .h-600}